U.S. Energy Information Administration logo

 What is energy?
 Sources of energy

-Renewable and nonrenewable energy can be used as primary energy sources to produce useful energy such as heat, or they can be used to produce secondary energy sources such as electricity and hydrogen.
+Energy comes in many forms, but all sources are either renewable or nonrenewable.
+Both types of energy can be used as primary energy sources (an energy source in its original form) to produce useful energy such as heat, or they can be used to produce secondary energy sources such as electricity and hydrogen.

-These energy sources are called nonrenewable because their supplies are limited to what we can mine or extract from the earth.
+These energy sources are called nonrenewable because their supplies are limited to what we can mine or extract from the earth, and they take a very long time to form.
 Coal, natural gas, and petroleum took thousands of years to form from the buried remains of ancient sea plants and animals that lived millions of years ago, which is why we also call those energy sources fossil fuels.

 Most of the petroleum products consumed in the United States are made from crude oil, but petroleum liquids can also be made from natural gas and coal.